Frequently asked questions.

 How do I know what kind of benefits I have and if I can get reimbursed?

-On the back of your insurance card, there is a phone number for member services.
-Call that number and tell the representative that you want to see an “out of network behavioral health provider.”
-1. Ask what your out of network benefits are.
-They may explain that you have none or they will outline your benefits.
-For example, you may have to meet a deductible before you can access the benefits or they might be available right away.
-2. Inquire what amount or percentage is covered.
-3. Question how to submit your paperwork or superbill for reimbursement.
-Clients tell me that submitting the paperwork to the insurance company is usually as simple as uploading the bill on a portal and that reimbursement is sent directly to them.
+On the back of your insurance card, you’ll find a member services phone number.
+Call that number and let the representative know that you’d like to see an "out-of-network behavioral health provider."
+Ask about your "out-of-network benefits."
+They may explain that you have no coverage, or they will detail the benefits available to you.
+For example, you might need to meet a deductible before accessing the benefits, or they may be available immediately.
+Be sure to ask what percentage or amount will be covered, and inquire about the process for submitting your paperwork or superbill for reimbursement.
+Typically, submitting your superbill is as simple as uploading it to a portal.